March Quick Hits from Direct CBD OnlineDirectCBDOnline

 Welcome back to Quick Hits from Direct CBD Online!
 Read on for a roundup of the CBD news of the month – from drug stores to Jelly Belly and more!

 “If you’re wondering whether it could help your child, find someone knowledgeable to consult.
 “I typically advise people to check with their child’s doctor,” says Bissex, noting that in some cases, the oil may interact with certain medications.”

-There are loads of benefits associated with CBD – and it could be an amazing supplement to add to your child’s routine!
+There are loads of potential benefits associated with CBD – and it could be a great supplement to add to your child’s routine!
 As Bissex notes in this article, it’s important to check with your child’s doctor to make sure no drug interactions could occur and that CBD is the right choice for your child.

 “The vast majority of this preclinical research has examined the anticancer activity of pure compounds, mainly THC isolates.
 But medical cannabis patients aren’t using pure, single-molecule THC to battle cancer.
 Instead, they are consuming whole plant cannabis oil extracts that include hundreds of compounds… Thus far, however, few rigorous studies have analyzed the effects of whole plant cannabis extracts.”

 It’s well known that THC and CBD have anti-cancer properties, and the research continues to grow.
 A team of researchers at Complutense University in Madrid studied the efficacy of pure THC isolates and THC-rich oils.
 The series of experiments focused on breast cancer and how both are affected when combined with chemotherapy drugs.

 While both THC isolate and the THC-rich oil were shown to have antitumoral properties, the oil is more effective for three subtypes of breast cancer.